rust-lang/wg-async/src/vision/status_quo/alan_started_trusting_the_rust_compiler_but_then_async.md

-# 😱 Status quo stories: Alan started trusting the Rust compiler
+# 😱 Status quo stories: Alan started trusting the Rust compiler, but then... async

 ## 🚧 Warning: Draft status 🚧